pjburd/burdserver.dev/__documents/readme.txt

 =====
 Thank you for choosing 'BURDShell' to manage your development.

-BURDShell is a developer platform shell to help manage your private projects in-house before going public via a command line.
+BURDShell is a developer platform shell extensible plugins to help manage your private projects in-house before going public via a command line.

 Once the platform shell is setup you can easily creating websites, projects, svn repos, and even backups via a command line.